karakarakaraff/100-days-of-code/README.md

 I've found plenty of other resources about promises, but this one really stands out because it's written by the instructor of the course, so I know it will definitely come in handy as I progress through each session.
 I'm going to make it required reading for myself at some point this week.

 ### Day 10
-I finished the offline-first part of the course today.
+I finished the offline-first part of the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html) today.
 Hurray!
 I already cached and stored the skeleton of the page and all of the static content, so that just left dealing with image assets.
 Dealing with images is a bit different than the rest of the site content because the way databases and caches deal with images is different.
 Basically, if you have to pull an image from a database, you have to wait until the entire image is ready to send.
 On the other hand, a cache can send the image bit by bit, so you can see on the screen as it loads.
 Using caches for images is preferable because of the increased performance and the better used experience.
 * [task-cache-photos](https://github.com/karakarakaraff/wittr/commit/cbe409fb24d8853b9df93d7777fd47743ef4be87)

 Additionally, you have to keep in mind that images can take up a lot of space, so you don't want cache more than you need.
 Just like the database store with posts is set to clean itself, the image cache can clean itself as well.
 With posts, you keep a certain number.
 With images, though, there's no set number -- you check the posts to see which images are included, then delete anything that isn't included.